lmlask/verbfinder/release/Readme.txt

 - If you MUST run a scanned PDF through the program, it must have recognized text.
 - Rename source files before running the program.
-Filenames longer than 200 chars will break the program :(
+Filenames longer than 200 chars will break the app :(
 - Remember to eat and stay hydrated
 - Don't rename or move the folders.
 - If you run the program with files still in the output_docs folder, it'll